cfpb/design-system/docs/pages/iconography.md

   ### SVG icon basics

   The [cfpb-icons](https://github.com/cfpb/design-system/tree/main/packages/cfpb-icons/src/icons) component provides Scalable Vector Graphic (SVG) icons.
 The filenames of the SVGs included with cfpb-icons match the names in the [icon library](https://cfpb.github.io/design-system/foundation/iconography#icon-library-1) section.
-We encourage using your templating system to inject the SVG icons files, as opposed to copying and pasting the raw SVG.
+We encourage using your templating system to inject the SVG icon files, as opposed to copying and pasting the raw SVG.

   Note: Jinja2, the templating language that consumerfinance.gov uses, has a near-identical syntax for includes, but it requires that the path be enclosed in quotation marks, like so: `{% include 'icons/download.svg' %}`.